 The Budget by Paycheck method is a budget that is created based on your take-home amount each paycheck.

-Unlike a typical monthly budget where you plan for all of your expenses and income for the entire month, when you Budget by Paycheck you focus on your incoming and outgoing money for that pay period.
+Unlike a typical monthly budget, where you plan for all your expenses and income for the entire month when you Budget by Paycheck, you focus on your incoming and outgoing money for that pay period.

 If you are paid every other week, then you will budget for two weeks at a time.
-This may include scheduling your re-occurring bills so that they are spread out more equally between your pay periods.
+This may include scheduling recurring bills to spread out more equally between your pay periods.

-You will need to get very specific with how your money will be spent each month and include line items like “gifts” and “entertainment.”
+You must get very specific with how your money will be spent each month and include line items like “gifts” and “entertainment.”

-One major benefit of a zero-based budget is that you will know that every penny you bring in will be used according to your plan.
+One significant benefit of a zero-based budget is knowing that every penny you bring will be used according to your plan.

 Budgeting by Paycheck is helpful for several reasons: